cbeck88/conf-rs/MOTIVATION.md

 * `envy` tries to use `serde::Deserialize` rather than create it's own proc macro, which is very KISS.
 But I think in practice it's not going to work that well if you try to flatten a lot of structures together.
   `#[serde(flatten)]` has several known bugs which you can read about in the serde issue tracker which have been open for years.
 It works fine for small `serde_json` examples but in more complicated examples it has confusing / broken behavior.
   That makes me nervous. `figment` is similarly based on `serde::Deserialize`.
+(Sure enough, you can find issues on their tracker [like this one](https://github.com/SergioBenitez/Figment/issues/80)).
 I also think that in an env crate based on `serde::Deserialize`, you aren't going to be able to do error handling in the most helpful way, where you report all the configuration problems and not just the first one you encounter.
   That's important for productivity when your deployment cycles take a long time, and unfortunately that's just not how the `serde::Deserialize` trait works.
 * `envconfig`, `env-config`, `conf_from_env` all provide proc macros of their own, but of these only `envconfig` has a flatten feature (at time of writing).
 It doesn't have a flatten-with-prefix feature though, and it doesn't do any kind of auto-generated help / discoverability for the `env` read by the final program.